-As the healthcare industry continues to modernize and more processes become automated, important data has become decentralized.
-We use more software solutions today than ever before and getting those tools to communicate can be a major challenge.
+As the healthcare industry continues to modernize with automated processes, important data has become decentralized.
+We use more software solutions today than ever before and getting those tools to communicate with each other can be a major challenge.

 When we get into the specifics of software integrations, things can get confusing.
 What’s best for my organization?
 How will this affect my team?
 Will this disrupt our current workflow?
 Of course, improving workflow efficiency is always at the top of everyone’s list, but can feel like it is easier said than done.
 That doesn’t have to be the case!
 Different types of integrations can serve your organization in different ways.
-Let’s take a look at these two popular and secure integration methods and see how each can impact the work you do every day.
+SFTP and API integrations are the two most popular and secure methods.
+Learn about what each is and the pros and cons in this post.

-The most frequently used integration method is through a secure file transfer protocol, or SFTP.
+The most frequently used integration method is through a secure file transfer protocol (SFTP).
 This method requires a flat-file that is updated manually, encoded, then transmitted through a secure channel between two platforms.
 These types of integrations are ideal when providing things like SSNs, addresses, login information, or any data you would want to protect.
 When sharing sensitive employee data with a vendor, you likely use the SFTP protocol.

-The two main issues with the SFTP integration method are that it introduces the possibility for human error and can potentially allow crucial issues to perpetuate within the systems and it does not not function in real time.
+The two main issues with the SFTP integration method are 1) it introduces the possibility for human error and can potentially allow crucial issues to perpetuate within the systems and 2) it does not function in real-time.
 As soon as the file is submitted, it could theoretically be outdated.
 In other words, you can only work with the data that is in the file.
 A new file would need to be submitted every time it needs to be edited.
 Not to mention the time and effort it takes to manually validate the file on an ongoing basis.

 APIs (Application Programming Interfaces) act as the glue that allows our systems to interact with each other.
 This integration method allows secure and real-time data transfer between two or more unrelated systems providing the most up-to-date results.
 If you have ever been frustrated with constantly logging in to different tools to pull data or wonder why there are data discrepancies between tools, an API can solve those problems.